 1. Linguistic matching – The core of our solution is the Worldmatch® search algorithm, which we’ve been refining for over 20 years.
 The technology detects phonetic similarities between terms and ensures incorrect or imprecise inputs, like “naiki” vs. “Nike,” lead to the correct result.

 3. Human expertise – Unlike some search and product discovery platforms, FactFinder is not a “black box.”
 You can easily track the sorting of your product and recommendation lists in an intuitive backend editor.
-It’s the perfect blend of automation and control: you can let the AI do the work for you, while still having the flexibility to manually adjust the configurations in line with your business goals, e.g., through ranking rules that push selected brands or sale items.
+It’s the perfect blend of automation and control: you can let the AI do the work for you, while having the flexibility to manually adjust the configurations in line with your business goals, e.g., through ranking rules that push selected brands or sale items.

 Instead of blindly following the hype around vector search, FactFinder focuses on thoughtful, step-by-step integration.
 We don’t view new technologies as an end in themselves but concentrate on the experience they bring to users and shoppers.
-Our solution brings AI to the areas where it creates real value, striking the best balance between keyword precision, semantic context and human expertise.
+Our solution applies AI to the areas where it creates real value, striking the best balance between keyword precision, semantic context and human expertise.

 Interactive demo video